 Whether you’re driving across the country or just going over the river and through the woods to Grandmother’s house, a travel safety kit can help you stay on top of your family’s health needs during your holiday travels.

-To ensure you are ready to handle minor injuries and illnesses while traveling, Julia Chisholm, outpatient pharmacy manager at University of Missouri Health Care, recommends putting together a travel safety kit with these important items.
+To ensure you are ready to handle minor injuries and illnesses while traveling, Julia Chisholm, manager of ambulatory pharmacy operations at MU Health Care, recommends putting together a travel safety kit with these important items.

 Plenty of clean water

 Hydration is important, even in the winter months.
 Be sure to pack plenty of water for everyone on your trip.